d-exclaimation/seraph/docs/getting-started/introduction.md

 # Introduction

-::: warning Early Development
+::: warning Beta
-Seraph is still in early development, and is not yet ready for production use.
+Seraph is still in beta, so there's still likely some bugs, and the API is still subject to change.
 :::

 ## Overview